| | | | | | |

 selecting shoes

 • Don’t just grab your old hiking books as I did.
 Unless these are boots that you’ve walked really long distances in, the day hikes you’ve done in the past are not the same as living in a pair of boots for 35 days.
 Go to an outdoor store for a consultation.
 Buy new shoes.
 Trust me.
 If you don’t, you will pay more at the pharmacy than for those new shoes.
-My blistered feet ached because my boots just weren’t the right fit for me.
+My blistered feet ached because my boots just weren’t right for day-after-day walking.
 Fine for short hikes, sure, but not for walking across a country.

 • Don’t bring only trail runners if your route will cross onto the pavement a lot.
 The route that we took was the Camino del Norte and it had a shocking amount of paved roads.
 Poor Lizz was suffering because her arches just weren’t supported in her trail runners when we had to walk on the pavement.
 She was also pretty miserable on the day when it poured so hard that the roads flooded because her kicks weren’t waterproof.